 Managing gum disease is all about reducing the amount of plaque on the teeth and under the gums.
 An important part of this is physical removal by toothbrushing and interdental cleaning.

-Reviews by Van der Weijden Niederman and Yaacob et al support the fact that electric toothbrushes help with gum disease.
+Multiple reviews (Van der Weijden Niederman and Yaacob et al) support the fact that electric toothbrushes help with gum disease.
 More recently, an 11 year long study by Pitchika et al has examined long term successes of electric toothbrush users.
 These papers have found:

 - electric toothbrushes remove more plaque than manual toothbrushes, in both the short and long term.